eadewusic/OIBSIP/oibsip_task1/README.md

 This project is a command-line tool that generates random passwords based on user-specified criteria.
 It aims to help beginners learn Python by incorporating concepts such as randomisation, user input validation, and character set handling.

+()

 ## Features

 - **Random Password Generation:** Create passwords with a specified length and character set.
 - **Character Types:** Include uppercase and lowercase letters, numbers, and symbols.
-- **User Input Validation:** Ensures valid input for password length and character types.
+- **User Input Validation/ Error Handling:** Ensures valid input for password length and character types.

 ## Getting Started